Skip to content

 Are Russian Blue Cats Friendly?

-While this breed may have a shy side, Russian Blue cats are loyal, loving pets with a friendly personality.
-They love to play and could spend hours chasing toys or climbing up furniture.
+While this breed may have a shy side, these cats are loyal, loving pets with a friendly personality.
+They love playing and could spend hours chasing toys or climbing furniture.

 They’re also intuitive, empathetic animals that care deeply about their family members.
-They’re known to hang around a loved one if they can sense someone is sad or upset.
+They hang around a loved one if they sense someone is sad or upset.

 These cats are tolerant and patient by nature.
-Most of them will take a liking to young family members and other pets, so long as they feel respected.
-Still, it might take a bit of time before your furry one will grow comfortable around guests.
+Most of them will take a liking to young family members and other pets so long as they feel respected.
+Still, it might take some time before your furry one will grow comfortable around guests.

 These cats can startle easily!
 Some think this may be because the breed used to be hunted in Northern Russia, but others dispute this.

-Russian Blues thrive on schedules and predictability, so change can be difficult for them.
-You might find your cat withdraws around people at first or need to watch from the sidelines before they get adjusted.
-Either way, let your pet take its time opening up to new people.
+They thrive on schedules and predictability, so change can be difficult.
+You might find your cat withdraws around people at first or needs to watch from the sidelines before they get adjusted.
+Either way, let your pet open up to new people.

 Are They Cuddly?

-This is important to do as they’ve been known to appear hurt if they feel ignored.
+This is important to do because they’ve been known to appear hurt if ignored.
 There’s no better way to show your love for your pet cat than curling up with them, and one of our cat hoodies or sweatshirts is perfect for the occasion.

 How Long Do Russian Blue Cats Live?

-Russian Blue cats are typically in great health, leading an average life span between 10 and 15 years.
-If your pet cat spends more of its time indoors and has less unsupervised time outside, its expected lifespan will be on the higher end of this range, sometimes even up to 20 years.
+These cats are typically in great health, leading an average life span between 10 and 15 years.
+If your pet cat spends more of its time indoors and has less unsupervised time outside, its expected lifespan will be on the higher end of this range, sometimes up to 20 years.

-If you care for them well, your cat can live a lengthy, happy life.
+Your cat can live a lengthy, happy life if you care for them well.
 Generally speaking, this is a healthy breed.
-You can enjoy some peace of mind knowing that there are no particular health problems that plague these cats.
+You can enjoy peace of mind knowing that no particular health problems plague these cats.

-However, Russian Blues have an affinity for food and will eat as much as you give them.
+However, they also have an affinity for food and will eat as much as you give them.
 It can be hard to resist their relentless pleas for more, but if you’re not careful, your cat can easily become overweight, making them susceptible to many weight-related health concerns.

-It’s best to measure their food and keep an eye out for anyone passing them any table scraps.
+It’s best to measure their food and watch for anyone passing them any table scraps.

-Russian Blues are rare cats, making them very highly sought after companions, but more on that soon.
-First, let’s dive deeper into how you can identify your Russian Blue.
+Russian Blues are rare cats, making them very highly sought-after companions, but more on that soon.
+First, let’s dive deeper into how you can identify them.
 No matter what, remember that your cat is special regardless of its breed.

-Grey cats are quite common, so there is a good chance your kitty is actually a different breed.
-Take a look at these characteristics that set a Russian Blue apart from other grey cat breeds like the British Blue.
+Grey cats are quite common, so there is a good chance your kitty is a different breed.
+Look at these characteristics that set a Russian Blue apart from other grey cat breeds like the British Blue.

 Russian Blues are fine-boned and have a lengthy, muscular body.
-Their heads are quite flat, and some even describe their flat skulls as being cobra-like.
+Their heads are quite flat; some even describe their skulls as cobra-like.
 These cats have quite a thin neck, but their thick double coat makes them appear small and wide.

 Their pointed ears also sit to the sides of their head, as opposed to others’ that are more straight on.
 One way to tell if your pet is a member of the Russian Blue breed is by tracing a pattern into your cat’s blue fur and see if it stays put.
 The angle of a Russian Blue’s hair will hold these shapes until they’ve been brushed away.